OctopusDeploy/docs/docs/administration/upgrading/guide/automate-upgrades.md

 position: 4
 ---

 Automating the Octopus Deploy upgrade ensures all essential steps are executed during an upgrade.
-This guide provides the steps necessary to do so.
+This guide provides the steps necessary to automate the upgrade process.

 ## Overview